 I know finding time is probably the biggest challenge for you right now, but you need to schedule in self-care practice every day because self-love grows more by practicing more self-care.
 The first person you need to take care of is YOU.
 If you don’t take care of yourself, you cannot take care of anybody.
 Fill your cup first so you can overflow with love.
 Moving your body is more important than ever before especially if you’re staying indoor majority of your day.
 Stretch your body and meditate everyday even if it’s just for 5 or 10 minutes.
 Little bit daily is better than nothing at all or even once a week.
 Consistency is the key.

-There you go.
-Plenty of free resources to support you at this challenging time.
 Let's keep our spirit high and be the person who offers a smile and positivity.
-In this climate where social distancing is encouraged, I believe finding support & community online is more important than ever and that's why you're seeing me creating more online contents.
-I hope this post is relevant and resonates with you and if so, please share it with your friends & family.
+In this climate where social distancing is encouraged, I believe finding support & community online is more important than ever before.
+I hope this post has been helpful for you and if so, please feel free to share it with your friends & family.

 Chika is the founder of Wa Yoga (Wa is a Japanese word meaning harmony).
 She is a Yoga Australia registered teacher, student of yoga for 13 years, teaching yoga & mindfulness for the last 7 years and mum to an almost 5-year old daughter.
 She specialises in offering online courses and memberships for mothers of young children and young families.
 She has a gentle approach to teaching yoga and her classes are always infused with mindfulness, reminding people to slow down and come back to the present moment.
 Her mission is to inspire and motivate other mums to start incorporating yoga & mindfulness into their daily self-care ritual.